-Under s.
-2 of the Constitution the provisions of the Gun Court Act 1974 dealing with these two matters are therefore void.
-The final question for their Lordships I is whether they are severable from the remaining provisions of the Act so that the latter still remain enforceable as part of the law of Jamaica.
+Under s 2 of the Constitution the provisions of the 1974 Act dealing with these two matters are therefore void.
+The final question for their Lordships is whether they are severable from the remaining provisions of the Act so that the latter still remain enforceable as part of the law of Jamaica.

 Regarded purely as a matter of drafting they are readily severable.
 All references to the Full Court Division, the Review Board and to the mandatory sentence of detention could be struck out, and what was left would be a grammatical piece of legislation requiring no addition or amendment.
 But this, though it may point strongly to severability, is not enough.
-The test of severability has
+The test of severability has been laid down authoritatively by this Board in Attorney General for Alberta v Attorney General for Canada ([1947] AC 503 at 518, per Viscount Simon):

-"The real question is whether what remains is so inextricably bound up with the part declared invalid that what remains cannot independently survive or, as it has sometimes been put, whether on a fair review of the whole matter it can be assumed that the legislature would have enacted what survives without enacting the part that is ultra vires at all."
+'The real question is whether what remains is so inextricably bound up with the part declared invalid that what remains cannot independently survive or, as it has sometimes been put, whether on a fair review of the whole matter it can be assumed that the legislature would have enacted what survives with out enacting the part that is ultra vires at all.'

-As regards the establishment and jurisdiction of the Full Court Division, its jurisdiction coincides, and is exercisable concurrently, with that of the Circuit Court Division, except that it does not extend to capital offences.
-If the Full Court Division were eliminated the whole range of firearm offences would still be cognisable by the two remaining Divisions of the Gun Court.
-The practical С consequence would be that firearms offences which lie outside the jurisdiction of a resident magistrate under the Judicature (Resident Magistrates) Act, would be tried in camera by jury in the Circuit Court Division instead of being tried in camera without a jury in the Full Court Division.
-In their Lordships' view what remains after the elimination of the Full Court Division still constitutes a practical and comprehensive scheme for dealing with firearm offences which it can be assumed that Parliament would have enacted if it had realised that it could not confer upon a Full Court Division the jurisdiction which it purported to confer upon that Division by s.
-5 (2).
-Their Lordships are confirmed in their view as to the severability of these provisions by the fact, of which they have been informed by the Attorney-General, that although a Resident Magistrate's Division of the Gun Court has been established and is operating satisfactorily it has not been found necessary up to the present to set up any Full Court Division.
+As regards the establishment of the Full Court Division, its jurisdiction coincides, and is exercisable concurrently, with that of the Circuit Court Division, except that it does not extend to capital offences.
+If the Full Court Division were eliminated the whole range of firearms offences would still be cognisable by the two remaining divisions of the Gun Court.
+The practical consequence would be that firearms offences which lie outside the jurisdiction of a resident magistrate under the Judicature (Resident Magistrates) Act, would be tried in camera by jury in the Circuit Court Division instead of being tried in camera without a jury in the Full Court Division.
+In their Lordships' view what remains after the elimination of the Full Court Division still constitutes a practical and comprehensive scheme for dealing with firearms offences which it can be assumed that Parliament would have enacted if it had realised that it could not confer on a Full Court Division the jurisdiction which it purported to confer on that division by s 5(2).
+Their Lordships are confirmed in their view as to the severability of these provisions by the fact, of which they have been informed by the Attorney General, that although a Resident Magistrate's Division of the Gun Court has been established and is operating satisfactorily it has not been found necessary up to the present to set up any Full Court Division.

-Their Lordships would observe that the question of severance with which they are dealing is different from that which is dealt with in the judgment of GRAHAM-PERKINS and SWABY, JJ.A.
+Their Lordships would observe that the question of severance with which they are dealing is different from that which is dealt with in the judgment of Graham-Perkins and Swaby JJA.
 They had held the establishment of the Circuit Court Division as well as that of the Full Court Division to be invalid.
-F The elimination of both of these Divisions would transform the Gun Court from a court with comprehensive jurisdiction to try all "firearm offences" whatever their gravity into a court with jurisdiction confined to the trial of a limited number of comparatively minor offences.
-It is unnecessary for their Lordships to express any view as to whether upon this assumption the provisions relating to the establishment of the Resident Magistrate's Division would have been G severable from the invalid provisions of the Act.
+The elimination of both of these divisions would transform the Gun Court from a court with comprehensive jurisdiction to try all 'firearm offences' whatever their gravity into a court with jurisdiction confined to the trial of a limited number of comparatively minor offences.
+It is unnecessary for their Lordships to express any view whether on this assumption the provisions relating to the establishment of the Resident Magistrate's Division would have been severable from the invalid provisions of the Act.